patrickburns2557/PIMS-Project/README.md

   - Will be able to view patient personal information
   - Will be able to view billing information
-  - Will be able to edit billing information
+  - Will be able to edit personal and billing information

 - Volunteers